 The Canada’s Capital Walking Tour mobile application includes a stop about the Mackenzie King Estate.
 Especially designed for families, the app features historic photos, interactive games and information.
 The app is free and bilingual.

-Free Wi-Fi is offered at the Gatineau Park Visitor Centre, yet there are some places in the Park that have limited cellular network coverage.
+Free Wi-Fi is offered at the Gatineau Park Visitor Centre, but there are some places in the Park that have limited cellular network coverage.
 We recommend that you download the app before your visit.
-It is available now on Google Play or iTunes.
+It is available on Google Play or iTunes.

-At the Mackenzie King Estate, guided tours are offered for individuals, groups and school groups.
+At the Mackenzie King Estate, guided tours are available for individuals, groups and school groups.